mdt-ds/slotR/inst/app/md/about.md

 Mario De Toma is a data scientist and a project manager.
 After years in IT consulting and service corporations, he is now running an independent consulting activity focused on data and R. He is also publishing [Stream of Data Consciousness blog](https://www.mdt-datascience.com/).

 ### Acknowleddgments
-Without the "stay at home" directive due to COVID pandemic __slotR__ would have not see the light but it is hard to feel any gratitude for this.
+Without the "stay at home" directive due to COVID pandemic __slotR__ would have not seen the light but it is hard to feel any gratitude for this.

 Thanks instead are for R and all people that keep R alive and kicking.

-A special thank to Colin Fay and [ThinkR](https://rtask.thinkr.fr) for publishing the `{hexmake}` app that inspired me this _R slot machine_.
+A special thank to Colin Fay and [ThinkR](https://rtask.thinkr.fr) for publishing the `{hexmake}` app which made me imagine an _R slot machine_.

 ### Colophon